 Pupil Premium funding at Highfields is focused on supporting children from low income families and other target groups to be fully engaged with school, raise their achievement and ensure they make at least similar progress to their peers.

-In 2016/17 Highfields has 398 students eligible for Pupil Premium for whom we receive approximately £375,625.
-In addition we have been allocated £17,000 Year 7 Catch up funding.
+In 2017/18 Highfields has 383 students eligible for Pupil Premium for whom we receive approximately £358,105.
+In addition, we estimate that we will be allocated £17,500 Year 7 Catch up funding.
 Combined, this funding is allocated to the following initiatives:

 - Additional teaching staff in core subjects